 Our pupils learn to develop adaptable, flexible and critical thinking and to express their own thoughts, feelings and ideas.
 Whether that's crafting a painting, explaining their reasoning, or resolving a conflict - we actively develop children's ability to confidently express themselves in a variety of ways and in an environment where they are encouraged to be themselves, take risks, and should they fail, try again.

 All learning is built on previous knowledge and pupils have a wealth of opportunities to develop links between topics and subjects.
 Progressive key vocabulary is woven into all subject areas and topics, to ensure that it is 'taught' not 'caught', and explicitly underpins the children's learning.
-Our topics are chosen to build a rich bank of knowledge and foster a life-long love for learning.
+Our topics are chosen to build a rich bank of knowledge and foster a love for learning.

 Every term class teachers in each year group provide a detailed outline of the topics and focus to be covered in each subject.